 This small change in how data is given to you can make the difference between you doing thorough market research and making grand plans that are bound to work out perfectly, or at least very well;

-and you staring at the screen, silently screaming and not knowing where to move or look first as you’ve been struck with the bane of every serious internet marketer- analysis paralysis.
+And you’re staring at the screen, silently screaming and not knowing where to move or look first, as you’ve been struck with the bane of every serious internet marketer- analysis paralysis.

-However, this data cluttering and de-cluttering issue only mean something if you’re a newbie, and your head starts hurtin’ as soon as you see a bunch of numbers on the screen.
+However, this data clustering and decluttering issue only mean something if you’re a newbie, and your head starts hurting as soon as you see a bunch of numbers on the screen.

 I really like how SERPstat’s data is presented, clear, and very intuitive.
 But I don’t like how it’s spaced out a bit too much and how it takes five or six scrolls to get to the bottom of the page.
 And if you want to re-check something, you have to scroll up, and it quickly turns into a waste of time.